-Any member of the household will be considered permanently absent if he/she is away from the unit more than 50% of the time (more than 183 days) of the time, except as otherwise provided in this Chapter.
+Any member of the household will be considered permanently absent if they are away from the unit more than 50% of the time (more than 183 days) of the time, except as otherwise provided in this Chapter.

 L. PROGRAM ABUSE PREVENTION POLICY